Using the Break-Even Price Feature on CMM

-The break even figure is probably my favorite piece of data on the Coin Market Manager Bitcoin & Altcoin portfolio tracker.
-Its incredibly helpful to know the exact price my investment needs to be above to stay in profit and monitor when a trade needs to be managed if the price drops.
+The break-even data widget is probably a team favorite piece on the CMM dashboard.
+It’s incredibly helpful to know the exact price an investment needs to be above to stay in profit and monitor when a trade needs to be managed if the price drops.